 Oswaldo Guayasamín (1919-1999) is one of Ecuador’s most important artists.
-The art of Oswaldo Guayasamín can be seen in all the major museums of modern art throughout Latin and South America.
-During my first visit to Ecuador in 2006, I encountered the work of this famous Ecuadorian artist.
+The art of Oswaldo Guayasamín can be seen in all the major museums of modern art throughout Central and South America.
+During my first visit to Ecuador in 2001, I encountered the work of this famous Ecuadorian artist.
 I was impressed by the absurd shapes, his use of color, and especially the intense emotions on the faces of the figures he portrayed.
 In Quito, the capital of Ecuador, you can find his most important works in the Fundación Guayasamín.
-Read more about the life and work of famous Ecuadorian painter Oswaldo Guayasamín.
+Read more about the life and work of Ecuadorian painter Oswaldo Guayasamín in this article.

 Oswaldo Guayasamín was a master painter and sculptor.
-Born in 1919 in Quito Ecuador, as the first of ten children and grew up in a poor family.
+He was born in Quito in Ecuador in 1919, as the first of ten children and grew up in a poor family.
 His father was of indigenous origins, and his mother was a Mestiza: a person of combined European and indigenous American descent.
 Guayasamín started painting at only six years old.
 In 1941, Oswaldo Guayasamin graduated from the School of Fine Arts in Quito as a painter and sculptor and traveled to several Latin American countries.
 Among his friends, whom he often portrayed, were Fidel Castro, former Chilean president Salvador Allende, Chilean poet Pablo Neruda, Colombian writer Gabriel Garcia Márquez and Guatemalan activist Rigoberta Menchú.

 Art of Oswaldo Guayasamín